Infinite group

-In group theory, an area of mathematics, an infinite group is a group whose underlying set contains an infinite number of elements.
+In group theory, an area of mathematics, an infinite group is a group whose underlying set contains infinitely many elements.
 In other words, it is a group of infinite order.
+The structure of infinite groups is often a question of mathematical analysis of the asymptotics of how various invariants grow relative to a generating set, or how a group acts on a topological or measure space.
+In contrast, the structure of finite groups is determined largely by methods of abstract algebra.